SLIP AND FALL ATTORNEYS REPRESENTING CALIFORNIA RESIDENTS

 To establish a premises liability claim in California, a plaintiff must prove by a preponderance of the evidence that the defendant controlled the premises as its owner, leaseholder, or occupier, that the defendant negligently used or maintained the premises, that the plaintiff was injured, and that the negligence was a substantial factor in causing the injuries.

 You will need to show the owner’s actual or constructive notice of a dangerous condition.
 This means that the owner must actually know about a dangerous condition, such as a missing step, broken balcony, or substance on the floor, or that it should know about it based on the exercise of reasonable care.
 A property owner may not avoid the notice requirement by never inspecting the property for dangers.
 Instead, a property owner is expected to inspect the property regularly enough to notice if there is something in need of repair or warnings.

 Due to the notice requirement, you are more likely to be able to recover compensation if a dangerous condition has existed for some time without being fixed.
 A store is not expected to immediately know about a spill and cannot absolutely insure a customer’s safety.
 However, for example, if something spills in the freezer section of the grocery store, and the substance sits there for 15 hours so that you fall the next morning, the grocery store may be deemed to have had constructive notice of the dangerous condition.

-Sacramento premises liability attorney Travis G. Black is a former insurance adjustor who understands the mindset of adjustors and who can bring his experience to bear in your personal injury case.
+California premises liability attorney Travis G. Black is a former insurance adjustor who understands the mindset of adjustors and who can bring his experience to bear in your personal injury case.
 At Travis G. Black & Associates, we provide knowledgeable legal representation from our Folsom office to many people who have been injured in slip and fall accidents.
-Contact us online or call us at 916-962-2896 to set up a free consultation with a personal injury or wrongful death attorney.
+Contact us online or call us at 916-962-2896 to set up a free consultation with a personal injury attorney.